Beautiful areas on the Costa del Sol

-Keep in mind that wherever you choose to stay on the Costa del Sol, you live both near the beach and the mountains.
-The location of a purchase is the most important thing, after all, everything else can be changed and the salary is payable in Spain.
+Keep in mind that wherever you choose to stay on the Costa del Sol, you are both near the beach and the mountains.
+The location of a purchase is the most important thing after all, everything else can be changed.

 The possibilities are many and it starts with finding out where on the coast you want to settle down.
 Below we have briefly described some of the areas.

 Have approx. 650,000 inhabitants, the capital of the Costa del Sol and is the 6th largest city in Spain.
 It is a historic city, with a history that can still be seen in many different places in the city center.
 Malaga is one of Spain’s most visited cities, especially because of its climate with an average of 300 days of sunshine.
 Malaga has Spain’s second largest port and Malaga’s international airport is the country’s third largest.
 The city is visited by thousands of tourists every year.
 The city also has a large university and not least the La Rosaleda football stadium, where Málaga CF plays its home matches.
 From Malaga there are also good transport options by fast train to a number of major cities in Spain.
 The housing market in Malaga continues to be in great development for both new projects and the used housing market (Resale)

 There are a multitude of options, among others.
 Picasso’s home and museum, Calle Larios with its shops and tapas bars, ants the fortress of Alcazaba and the impressive cathedral, which still has to be completed its one tower, when in time ran out of money for construction.